albino/shithead-X/README.md

 ## License

-CC0; for more information please see the `LICENSE` file.
+CC0/Public Domain; for more information please see the `LICENSE` file.